ramumarrp77/github-commit-final-check/README.md

 # LangGraph PDF-Based RAG Agent

 ## Project Description
 The **LangGraph PDF-Based RAG Agent** is a local application designed to assist users in retrieving information from PDF documents.
-By leveraging semantic search and contextual response generation, this agent allows users to upload PDF files, query them using natural language, and receive informative responses that cite the sources of the information.
+By leveraging semantic search and contextual response generation, this agent allows users to upload PDF files, query them using natural language, and receive informative responses with proper citations.
+The main problem this project addresses is the difficulty in extracting relevant information from large volumes of PDF documents efficiently.

-### Key Features
+## Key Features
 - **PDF Loading and Processing**: Users can upload and load PDF documents from local storage.
-- **Semantic Embedding Generation**: The agent generates and stores embeddings locally for efficient reuse, avoiding the need for reprocessing.
+- **Semantic Embedding Generation**: The agent generates and stores embeddings locally to enable efficient reuse and avoid reprocessing.
-- **Semantic Search**: A semantic search index is built using the embeddings, enabling natural language queries to retrieve relevant passages or sections from the PDFs.
+- **Semantic Search**: A semantic search index is built using the embeddings, allowing for natural language querying to retrieve the most relevant passages or sections from the PDFs.
 - **Contextual Response Generation**: The agent combines retrieved passages with language model capabilities to generate clear and informative responses, citing sources including the PDF file name and page number.

 ## Code Structure